DNN-STYX/DNN-STYX.github.io/start.md

 python evaluation.py ["FGM"]
 ```

-And the evaluation result is stored in evaluation.xls under evaluation folder.
+And the evaluation result will be consist of three parts: Accuracy, Robustness, and Time-cost.